KeYProject/key-docs/docs/UsingKeyBook.md

 In general, the user might play around with different tooltip options in order to see which settings are most helpful.
-However, for the course of this chapter, please open again the \selToolTipOptions\ again, set the ``Maximum size \ldots\ of tooltips \ldots\ with schema variable instantiations displayed~\ldots'' to~50 and check both checkboxes, ``pretty-print whole taclet~\ldots'' as well as ``show uninstantiated taclet.''
+However, for the course of this chapter, please open again the \selToolTipOptions again, set the "Maximum size \ldots of tooltips \ldots with schema variable instantiations displayed~\ldots" to~50 and check both checkboxes, "pretty-print whole taclet~\ldots" as well as "show uninstantiated taclet."
 Nevertheless, we will not print the `\heuristics` part of taclets in this text further on.

 #### Splitting Up the Proof